User Guide

 • Custom attributes

-Defined by you to capture information unique to your organization, workflows, or document types.
+Defined by you to capture information unique to your organization, workflows, or file types.

-Every extracted value includes an attribution link, allowing you to verify the source directly within the document.
+Every extracted value includes an attribution link, allowing you to verify the source directly within the file.

 Why attributes matter

-Attributes surface key details instantly, reducing the time needed to read each document manually.
+Attributes surface key details instantly, reducing the time required to manually read each file.

 • Improve accuracy and validation

-Attribution links show where the value appears in the document, making verification straightforward.
+Attribution links show where the value appears in the file, making verification straightforward.

 • Enable deeper analysis